 There is no simple blood test for FIP.
 If your cat has been exposed to feline coronaviruses, they will test positive, regardless of whether they developed immunity or not.
 Because of this, a FIP diagnosis will require a combination of blood tests with physical symptoms.

-Even so, it’s estimated 50% of FIP cases are misdiagnosed, it is a challenge to achieve a diagnosis and you are likely to have many trips to the veterinarian during this time.
-The implications of this are challenging because, especially in the past, it was recommended for cats to be euthanized shortly after a FIP diagnosis.
+Even so, it’s estimated that 50% of FIP cases are misdiagnosed, it is a challenge to achieve a diagnosis and you are likely to have many trips to the veterinarian during this time.
+The implications of this are challenging because, especially in the past, it was recommended for cats to be euthanized shortly after an FIP diagnosis.
 This was to shorten the cat’s suffering, but also to minimize FIP transmission.
 However, most cats who are exposed to the FeCv virus will not develop FIP, so that advice may be outdated.

 What Are the Treatment Options?

 Until recently, there was no effective treatment for FIP.
 The only solution was to keep the animal comfortable until they passed or were euthanized, steroids may help extend this time.
 However, there’s a new drug available that shows promise.

 GS-441524 is a drug that has been shown to at times cure FIP.
 The most effective results were on the effusive form, although there have been cases where GS-441524 has helped the non-effusive form as well.
 The biggest concern about this drug is that it’s not FDA-approved, which means it has no legal regulations.
 Suppliers aren’t held to a standard on proper dosage, which may make the results and side effects vary.
 It is very expensive with no guarantee of effect, painful to inject, and needs to be given regularly for many weeks.

 Ask your veterinarian for more information about GS-441524.
 They may be limited in what support they can legally provide as the drug is not licensed but can discuss it with you.